Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation: Creation

+The 1985 Achille Lauro hijacking inspired enhanced international maritime safety regulations to prevent further acts of maritime terrorism.
+In its aftermath, the United States led efforts within the International Maritime Organization to establish MSC Circular 443, a non-binding policy outlining recommended port and vessel security measures to prevent unlawful acts.
+Building on this, Italy, Egypt, and Austria launched a trilateral initiative with American support, culminating in the adoption of the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation at a diplomatic conference in Rome on 10 March 1988.

-The convention was adopted by the International Conference on the Suppression of Unlawful Acts against the Safety of Maritime Navigation at Rome on 10 March 1988.
-It came into force on 1 March 1992 after it had been ratified by 15 states.
+The convention came into force on 1 March 1992 after 15 states had ratified it.

 Parties

 As of June 2015, the convention has 166 state parties, which includes 164 UN member states plus the Cook Islands and Niue.
 The 166 states represent 94.5 per cent of the gross tonnage of the world's merchant fleet.

 The following 29 UN member states are not party to the convention.
 States with coastlines have asterisks.

 Protocol

 The Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf (SUA PROT) was concluded at the same time as SUA.
 It came into force at the same time as SUA.
 SUA PROT is a supplementary convention to SUA.

 In London on 14 October 2005, a second supplementary protocol was introduced, called the Protocol of 2005 to the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, abbreviated as "SUA 2005".
 It adds provisions which criminalise the use of ships to transfer or discharge biological, chemical, or nuclear weapons (excepting nuclear weapons transferred by signatories to the Treaty on the Non-Proliferation of Nuclear Weapons).
 It prohibits ships from discharging oil, liquefied natural gas, radioactive materials, or other hazardous or noxious substances in quantities or concentrations likely to cause death, serious injury or damage, or using them against ships involved in maritime navigation.

 SUA 2005 came into force on 28 July 2010 and, as of February 2016, is ratified by 40 states.